Israel and state-sponsored terrorism: 1954 forced landing of Syrian civilian aircraft

 On 12 December, the Israeli Air Force intercepted a Syrian civilian plane and forced it to land at Lod Airport where the passengers were held for two days.
 The Syrian Airways (Compagnie Arienne Syrienne) Dakota plane was flying from Damascus to Cairo with five passengers and five crew members, when two Israeli fighter jets ordered it to divert course and land, by (according to a Syrian statement) threatening to fire upon it.
 Detained passengers included Cherif Kotmeh of the Syrian Embassy in Cairo, two other Syrian nationals, and an Egyptian lawyer's wife.
 These foreign nationals were later taken to their respective borders and released.
 An American businessman was released immediately.

 Israeli authorities claimed that the aircraft crossed into Israeli territory near Acre before it was forced down, while Syrian official statements claimed the plane had been flying over the high seas.
 At the United Nations, Syrian delegate Ahmed Shukairi denounced “a shocking act of aggression.”
 Reporting to the Knesset's Foreign Affairs Defense Committee the following week, Foreign Minister Moshe Sharett stated that the plane had not been in Israeli airspace, but merely in an area managed by Lod's air traffic controllers, and there was "no precedent" for "requiring a plane to land" in such circumstances.
 The Syrian government immediately alleged that the detention was connected to the detention of five Israeli soldiers involved in a December 8 border confrontation.

 Livia Rokach, Kameel Nasr, Noam Chomsky, and Donald Neff have each described the incident as state-sponsored hijacking or terrorism.
-Historian of airline hijacking Philip Baum concluded instead that it was far from terrorism.
+Historian of airline hijacking Philip Baum concluded that it was more "a naive error of judgement" rather than a "calculated terrorist attack".
 Israeli Foreign Minister Moshe Sharett's diary states that Chief of Staff Moshe Dayan intended "to get hostages in order to obtain the release of our soldiers in Damascus."
 Sharett wrote to Defense Minister Lavon that, "our action was without precedent in the history of international practice.
 What shocks and worries me is the narrow-mindedness and the short-sightedness of our military leaders.
 They seem to presume that the state of Israel may—or even must—behave in the realm of international relations according to the laws of the jungle."